Head and neck cancer is cancer that is in the mouth, nose, or throat. Affected areas can include:

 *This is a fictional case study based on chemo patient experiences.
 Your experience is unique.
 Your doctor and care team will create a plan that will best treat your type of cancer and manage your chemo side effects.

-Learn more about managing chemo side effects and make sure to speak with your doctor and care team to plan for managing side effects!
+Learn more about managing chemo side effects and make sure to speak with your doctor and care team to plan for managing chemo side effects.

 Check out these questions to help you prepare.